WisteriaMotif/FL_Studio_Piano_Roll_Scripts/README.md

 - Velocity L/R: The velocity of the leftmost/rightmost note(s).
 - Dynamic: The overall dynamic of the notes.
 The default value is 1.
 Values over 1 will increase the dynamic.
-- Dynamic Pinch: Reduces the dynamic towardas the outmost notes.
+- Dynamic Pinch: Reduces the dynamic towards the outmost notes.
 Values below 0 will pinch towards the left, while values over 0 will pinch towards the right.
 - Curve: Adds a curve to the fade.
 - Zero Velocity Protection: Stops notes' velocity from becoming 0.
 Helpful for instruments that simply don't play notes when the velocity is 0, yet you still want the notes audible.